top of page

 One of our favourite ways to eat shiitake at the Fat Fox farm in by boiling dried shiitake for 30 minutes to create a rich broth.
 Add a tablespoon of miso paste and some vegetables and noodles and you have a delicious and hearty meal!

 Want to grow your own?
 Shiitake are an amazingly versatile mushroom and can be grown indoors year round.
-Check out our shiitake mushroom growing kits to try it yourself!

 How to Consume Shiitake for Medicinal Purposes